Health Screenings and Self-Certification for Entry to the School

 - Have you traveled outside the state of Illinois in the past 14 days?

-- Anyone that has visited one of the locations currently on the Chicago Travel Quarantine List cannot participate for 14 days after their return.
+- Anyone that has visited one of the "orange" or "red" locations currently on the Chicago Travel Quarantine List cannot participate for 14 days after their return.

-Only persons who answer “no” to the above questions will be admitted into the building.
+Only persons who answer “no” to the above questions will be admitted into the building or on the ETHS campus.
 Any person who answers “yes” to any of the above questions will not be permitted to stay on campus.
-If anyone denied access would like further clarification, please contact Matthew Driscoll, Director of Safety, at email@example.com.
+If anyone denied access would like further clarification, please contact Matthew Driscoll, Director of Safety, at firstname.lastname@example.org.